Places

 ALSO READ: Ede Mberi, a local dish that is rich in nutrition and culture

-If your wife knows how to cook it, and make love,” says another respondent from the study, “you will have twins.”
-And thoughts like this are what gives strength to the belief that the food intake of women hugely inspires their birthing of twins, yet it is debated.
+If your wife knows how to cook it, and make love, says another respondent from the study, you will have twins.
+And thoughts like this are what give strength to the belief that the food intake of women hugely inspires their birthing of twins, yet it is debated.
 Why this is the case is because other residents living in the communities surrounding Igbo-Ora also eat Ilasa and amala but they do not birth as many twins.

-It ties in with the emergence of a lineage of twins, which supposedly means a high likelihood of the individuals giving birth to twins.
+It ties in with emerging from a lineage of twins, which supposedly means a high likelihood of the individuals giving birth to twins.
 This is how a section of Igbo-Ora sees it when talking about the reason for so much twinning going on around them.
-For instance, city officials now see avenues for exploring tourism potential and therefore, state support of the World Twins Festival has become a governmental goal.
-But for the indigenes of Igbo-Ora, there is no such formal connotation attached to the celebration.
-For them, it is simply keeping up with important traditions that directly link with their existence.
-It is thought that the descendants coming together will bring about more of the same, which is actually quite possible since the record of intermarriage between Igbo-Orans and outsiders has been low.
+City officials because of this now see avenues for exploring tourism potential and therefore, state support of the World Twins Festival has become a governmental goal.
+But for the indigenes of Igbo-Ora, it is simply all about keeping up with important traditions that directly link with their existence.
+It is thought that the descendants coming together will bring about more of the same high twin births, which is quite possible since the record of intermarriage between Igbo-Orans and outsiders has been low.

 Related Articles